progressivis/progressivis/doc/notebooks.md

 # Progressive Notebooks

 The best environment to use **ProgressiVis** is the [Jupyter lab notebook](https://jupyterlab.readthedocs.io/en/latest/) with extensions supported in the package called `ipyprogressivis`.

+The recommended way to get these extensions is to install ProgressiVis with the Jupyter option, as explained [here](progressivis-jupyter-install).

 This package provides **ProgressiVis** specific support for the user interface and visualizations, as well as components to explore CSV and Apache Arrow datasets.

 (create-scenario)=